aleung/csvsplit/README.md

   -f, --filter  If set, only when the column value is in this list will be outputed.
 Configure with a
-                comma seperated list of values.                                               [string] -o, --output  Directory to put generated files into                         [string] [default: "./"] --help        Show help                                                                    [boolean] --version     Show version number                                                          [boolean]
+                comma seperated list of values.                                               [string] -o, --output  Directory to put generated files into                         [string] [default: "./"] --no-header  The input CSV file has no header                             [boolean] [default: false] --help        Show help                                                                    [boolean] --version     Show version number                                                          [boolean]